-Prerequisite: None.
-(Refer to Entrance Information Regarding Advanced Courses on page 10.)

-Course Description: AP World History Modern focuses on developing students' abilities to think conceptually about world history from approximately 8000 BCE to the present and apply historical thinking skills as they learn about the past.
-Five themes of equal importance - focusing on the environment, cultures, state-building, economic systems, and social structures - provide areas of historical inquiry for investigation throughout the course.
+AP World History: Modern (HWHIAP) 10th-12th 1 credit GPA Weight 5.0 Prerequisite: None (Refer to Entrance Information Regarding Advanced Courses on page 10) Course Description: AP World History: Modern focuses on developing students' abilities to think conceptually about world history from approximately 8000 BCE to the present and apply historical thinking skills as they learn about the past.
+Five themes of equal importance focusing on the environment, cultures, state-building, economic systems, and social structures provide areas of historical inquiry for investigation throughout the course.
 AP World History Modern encompasses the history of the five major geographical regions of the globe: Africa, the Americas, Asia, Europe, and Oceania, with special focus on historical developments and processes that cross multiple regions.
-This course provides opportunity to earn college credit upon satisfactory performance on the AP exam.
+This course provides the opportunity to earn college credit upon satisfactory performance on the AP exam.
 Please check with each university for score requirements.
-Students can take either World History Pre-AP or AP World History Modern to satisfy the World History credit, and students are not able to earn credit for both World History Pre-AP and the one-credit World History course AP.
+Students can take either World History Honors or AP World History: Modern to satisfy the World History credit, and students are not able to earn credit for both World History Honors and the one-credit AP World History course.